 Mathematical Model Construction and Fitting

 A physiologically inspired pharmacokinetic model was developed in order to explore and assess the pharmacokinetic profile of Albendazole and its metabolites.
 Briefly, this model consists of a series of linked Ordinary Differential Equations (ODEs) describing the concentration of Albendazole and Albendazole Sulfoxide in the blood following an orally taken dose of Albendazole.
 It incorporates a number of pharmacokinetic phenomena relevant to Albendazole, including its well-established, limited bioavailability (thought to be a product of its poor solubility along the gastrointestinal tract20) and the extensive first-pass metabolism of Albendazole to Albendazole Sulfoxide known to occur in the liver21.
-This model was fitted individually to each of the 55 collated datasets using an adaptive Metropolis-Hastings based Markov Chain Monte Carlo sampling scheme.
+This model was fitted individually to each of the 55 collated datasets using an adaptive Metropolis-Hastings based Markov chain Monte Carlo sampling scheme.
 In a small number of studies, both Albendazole and Albendazole Sulfoxide blood concentrations over time were reported – where this was the case, the model was fitted to both time series simultaneously.
 Uninformative priors were used for each of the parameters being inferred.
 For each dataset, a total of 80,000 iterations were run, with the first 60,000 discarded as burn in, and leaving 20,000 iterations available for parameter inference.
-Further information on the exact formulation of the model and the fitting process is available in Supplementary Information: Model Construction, Fitting and Inference
+Further information on the exact formulation of the model and the fitting process is available in Supplementary Information: Model Construction, Fitting and Inference.

 Regression Linking Pharmacokinetic Properties to Patient Characteristics